Roxboro DWI Attorney

 When aggravating factors outweigh mitigating factors, the judge will typically impose a Level 3 sentence.
 Absent any aggravating or mitigating factors, the judge will typically impose a Level 4 sentence, and when mitigating factors outweigh aggravating factors, a Level 5 sentence is the likely outcome.
-Your experienced Wake Forest DWI attorney from Tolin & Tolin, PLLC can have a significant impact on the outcome of your DWI charges.
+Your experienced Roxboro DWI attorney from Tolin & Tolin, PLLC can have a significant impact on the outcome of your DWI charges.
 We will fight for you from the moment we are on your case, working hard to lessen the impact your DWI will have on your future.

 How Long Will a DWI Stay on Your Record?

 The “lookback” period for a DWI in North Carolina for a misdemeanor conviction is seven years.
 For a felony habitual DWI, the lookback period is ten years.
 North Carolina’s lookback period takes DWI convictions from other states into consideration.
 When arrested on DWI charges, the court will look back seven or ten years to add up offenses and increase your penalties.
 If your current DWI arrest is within seven years of a first DWI conviction, it will be sentenced as a second offense.
 If you have three or more prior DWI convictions within the past ten years, you face habitual impaired driving charges.